laur89/docker-borg-mysql-backup/README.md

 Note we didn't need to define mysql- or remote borg repo related docker env vars.
 Also there's no need to have ssh key in `/config`, as we're not connecting to a remote server.
+Additionally, there was no need to mount `/etc/localtime`, as cron doesn't define absolute time, but simply an interval.

 ##### Back up directory /app3 once to remote borg repo (ie local is excluded)